 - Mask, fins and snorkel - Preferably low volume mask and long blade fins.

-- Socks and gloves of at least 3mm in thickness.
+- Socks and gloves of at least 3mm to 6mm in thickness.

 - Weights and weight belt - Having an assortment of smaller weights to adjust for proper buoyancy is a must.

 - Depth and/or timing device - A waterproof watch at the very least, better yet a freediving computer is perfect.

 Note: Personal expenses, if we travel to the ferry, meals, tips, and group ferry transportation (~$125) are not included.